HILOK/DCS_NOTAM/README.md

 The **REFER TO** section should point to the concerned CATEGORY, further details be given therein.

-**CATEGORIES** (Flight Control System, Weapon System, etc.) are always listed, except if not applicable to the aircraft (e.g. targeting system in the Huey), and labeled according to the following rule: if at least one item is either RESTRICTED or INOP, the whole CATEGORY is labelled RESTRICTED; otherwise UNRESTRICTED
+**CATEGORIES** (Flight Control System, Weapon System, etc.) are always listed, except if not applicable to the aircraft, and labeled according to the following rule: if at least one item is either RESTRICTED or INOP, the whole CATEGORY is labelled RESTRICTED; otherwise UNRESTRICTED
 | **unrestricted** |**`RESTRICTED`**|
 | --- | --- |